awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/1_Create_static_resources_Source.md

 {{% notice tip %}}
-Now you have completed this section you have setup the resources that will enable you to collect your organisation data.
-We will use these resources in the next section when creating our lambda function.
+Now you have completed this section you have setup the resources that will enable you to collect your Organizations data.
+We will use these resources in the next section when creating our Lambda function.
 Please return to the sub account you created your S3 bucket in.
 {{% /notice %}}